Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chediak-Higashi syndrome is inherited autosomal recessive, and it is based on a violation of intracellular protein transport.
-In 1996, the genetic nature of the Chediak-Higashi syndrome, which was associated with mutations in the LYST / CHS1 gene, was deciphered; it is localized on the long arm of chromosome 1 (lq42-43).
+Chediak-Higashi syndrome is inherited in an autosomal recessive manner and is based on a disorder of intracellular protein transport.
+In 1996, the genetic nature of Chediak-Higashi syndrome was deciphered, which is associated with mutations in the LYST/CHS1 gene; it is localized on the long arm of chromosome 1 (lq42-43).
 The product of this gene is involved in the biogenesis of lysosomes, melanosomes, and secretory granules of cytotoxic cells.

-Violation of melanin production by melanosomes leads to the development of albinism.
-In melanocytes, autophagocytosis with melanosomes is observed.
+Disruption of melanin production by melanosomes leads to the development of albinism.
+Autophagocytosis of melanosomes is observed in melanocytes.

-Approximately 80% of patients with Chediak-Higashi syndrome develop a so-called accelerating phase, which is a non-malignant lymphoma-like infiltration of various organs, the cause of which is most often the Epstein-Barr virus infection.
-Clinically noted anemia, episodic hemorrhages, severe, often fatal, infections.
-In the infectious process, which is usually caused by Staphylococcus aureus, Streptococcus pyogenes and Pneumococcus sp, "the skin, the respiratory tract, the lungs are most often involved.
-The phase of acceleration resembles that in other diseases accompanied by lymphocyte / macrophage activation syndrome, in particular, with GLH and Griselli syndrome.
+Approximately 80% of patients with Chédiak-Higashi syndrome develop the so-called acceleration phase, which is a non-malignant lymphoma-like infiltration of various organs, most often caused by Epstein-Barr virus infection.
+Clinically, anemia, episodic bleeding, severe, often fatal, infections are observed.
+The infectious process, which is usually caused by Staphylococcus aureus, Streptococcus pyogenes and Pneumococcus sp, most often involves the skin, respiratory tract, and lungs.
+The acceleration phase resembles that in other diseases accompanied by lymphocyte/macrophage activation syndrome, in particular, HLH and Griselli syndrome.

-As a rule, the acceleration phase and / or severe infection lead to the death of patients at an early age, but in the literature there are descriptions of adult patients.
-In such patients, the progressive symptom of the disease was progressive neurological dysfunction, most often in the form of peripheral neuropathy, the development mechanism of which remains unclear until the end.
-Axonal and demyelinating types of peripheral neuropathy in patients with Chediak-Higashi syndrome are also described.
+As a rule, the acceleration phase and/or severe infection lead to the death of patients at an early age, however, there are descriptions of adult patients in the literature.
+In such patients, the dominant symptom of the disease was progressive neurological dysfunction, most often in the form of peripheral neuropathy, the mechanism of development of which remains unclear.
+Axonal and demyelinating types of peripheral neuropathy have also been described in patients with Chediak-Higashi syndrome.